 Because environmental pressure changes can cause painful barotrauma, scuba diving and air travel should be avoided or delayed when possible.
 If air travel cannot be avoided, chewing food or drinking (eg, from a bottle) may help in young children.
 A Valsalva maneuver or politzerization may help older children and adults.

 Secretory otitis media is noninflammatory middle ear effusion usually following acute otitis media.

 Diagnosis is clinical; adults and adolescents must undergo nasopharyngeal examination and sometimes imaging studies to exclude malignant or benign tumors.

 If unresolved in 1 to 3 months, myringotomy with tympanostomy tube insertion may be needed.

-Children may require appropriate therapy to assure normal language development.
+Children may require appropriate therapy to ensure normal language development.